chersbobers/crobrew/README.md

 ### Interactive Mode

-Run `cro` without arguments to start interactive mode, which provides a menu-based interface:
+Run `cro` without arguments to start interactive mode, which provides a menu-based interface.

 Once installed, you can run `crobrew` from your terminal.
 The application will automatically detect your system's package manager:

 - ChromeOS/Linux: Uses apt (Debian/Ubuntu) or dnf (Fedora)
 - macOS: Uses Homebrew
-- Windows: Uses Chocolatey (needs to be installed) or WSL
+- Windows: Uses Chocolatey (needs to be installed) or WSL.

 ## Updating Crobrew